UGerhards/rsyslog/doc/source/reference/parameters/mmsequence-step.rst

 .. summary-start

-Specifies the increment for counters; ``0`` fetches the current value without changing it.
+Specifies the counter increment; a value of ``0`` fetches the current value.

 .. summary-end

 This parameter applies to :doc:`../../configuration/modules/mmsequence`.

 :Name: step
-:Scope: module
+:Scope: action
 :Type: integer
-:Default: module=1
+:Default: 1
 :Required?: no
 :Introduced: 7.5.6